-The LA Marathon starts at Dodger Stadium north of Downtown LA and runs through Chinatown, Olvera Street, Little Tokyo, Hollywood, West Hollywood and Beverly Hills, ending just before the Santa Monica Pier at California and Ocean Avenues.
+The LA Marathon winds through Downtown LA, Chinatown, Olvera Street, Little Tokyo, Hollywood, West Hollywood, and Beverly Hills, ending just before the Santa Monica Pier at California and Ocean Avenues.

 LA Marathon Health & Fitness Expo

 The LA Marathon Health & Fitness Expo is the largest marathon expo in the world with representatives from every possible running-, cycling-, health-, and fitness-related exhibitor imaginable.